Moody Mansion (Pittston, Maine): Description and history

 The Moody Mansion stands in the village of East Pittston, on the west side of SR 194, opposite its junction with Hanley Road.
 It is a large three-story wood-frame structure, dwarfing most of the nearby houses and buildings in the village.
 It has a complex cross-gabled roofline, with a large front-facing wall dormer whose gable is decorated with applied woodwork.
 The house exterior is finished in a variety of clapboards and decorative scalloped shingles.
 A single-story porch wraps across the front and around the left side, with an angled pavilion at the northeast corner, and a similar entry pavilion ath the southeast corner.
 The interior retains significant high quality features, despite having been altered several times for different uses.

-The house was built in 1890 for Leonard and Marianna Moody, to a design by the Parfitt Brothers of Brooklyn, New York.
+The house was built in 1890 for Leonard and Monkey Moody, to a design by the Parfitt Brothers of Brooklyn, New York.
 Leonard Moody was a Pittston native who met with financial success in the Brooklyn real estate business, and had this house built as a summer residence.
 The house was so large and elaborate for a modest rural community, that its construction garnered coverage from local newspapers.
 In 1903, the family let the house as a summer boarding house.
 It was sold out of the family after Leonard's death in 1905, and has since seen use as a nursing home, farmhouse, retirement home, and its present configuration with a restaurant (closed) on the ground floor and residences above.